Cain’s Requiem

 Spiritual law always returns the soul to accountability.

-*Today we simply express this as cause and effect; biblically expressed as the law of bounty, or if within corruption as the Law of Rectitude or Retribution.
+*Today, we simply express this as cause and effect, biblically expressed as the law of bounty, or if within corruption, as the Law of Rectitude or Retribution.

 The punishment looms large.
-By being banished from the soil Cain’s livelihood is removed.
+By being banished from the soil, Cain’s livelihood is removed.
 He not only killed Abel, but he also disrupted the wholeness of his own family.
 By murdering Abel, Cain has destroyed a portion of the Family of Man.
 Blood spilled by murder yields no crop.
 As to the mark of Cain,* given so Cain will remain protected from others—even though Cain remains in sufferance, God allows for mitigation, yet His word is completed—Cain will be allowed to live his life but without the edification of God.
-Perhaps the worst curse of all, Cain will remain Cain.
+Perhaps the worst curse of all is that Cain will remain Cain.

 *Thought to be an “X” or cross mark, or the last letter of the Hebrew alphabet.

 The second curse, God’s presence will avoid him, cements the idea that Cain’s character fits the pagan world he discovers in Nod—a world of uneven prospects, though not necessarily a world yet filled with violence or war.
-As all men and women have experienced, severe separation or loss leaves a vacuum in circumstance, and is an emptiness all men seek to avoid.
+As all men and women have experienced, severe separation or loss leaves a vacuum in circumstance and is an emptiness all men seek to avoid.
 Cain’s separation was initiated by wrath and violence, and we will find that Cain’s void will be filled with the same—suffering Cain trudges on.

 I hope you have enjoyed Cain’s continuing story.
 Comments are welcome.